lasjoh/moodle-mod_tiddlywiki/readme.txt

 This plugin will work with the Tiddlyspot saver pointing to ../../../../../mod/tiddlywiki/store.php because it saves from an IFrame, it needs its URL and other settings to save.
-These will be set automatically by a moodle-plugin $:/plugins/JJ/Moodle which is part and can be loaded form the TiddlyWiki Classroom-suite.
+These will be set automatically by a moodle-plugin $:/plugins/JJ/Moodle which is part and can be loaded from the TiddlyWiki Classroom-suite.

 =============